chenjianjx/pizza-order-workflow-demo/doc/project-plan-to-delete.md

 * Create a docker compose which can
     * Start up the temporal.io server
     * Start up the workers (a dummy one)
-* Implement the workflow, activities and the worker
+* Implement the workflow, activities and the worker that I can think of
   * Accept signals